How to claim on your life insurance

 Unfortunately, there are a number of situations which may negatively affect your claim.
 They may cause your pay-out to be reduced or even denied altogether.
 Some of the most common reasons are:

 - Inaccurate information: This usually relates to a failure to tell them about the medical history of you or your family.
+For this reason, you should be careful of life insurance policies that don't require a medical, although these types of policy could still be beneficial in the right circumstances.

 - Expiry date of policy has passed: Most policies will have an expiry date contained in the conditions – a fixed term of 20 – 30 years for example.
 You will not be able to claim once this date has passed.
 It’s a good idea to keep a note of this so that you can update or purchase a new policy at this time.